Neptune Printing has evolved over 34 years. It is the current business moniker for owner Dean Kennedy.

 The Early Years (from 1989)

 Dean’s graphic design skills date back to 1989.
-He created voluntary projects at university, and later for work.
+He created voluntary design projects at university, and later for his work at a public hospital.
 His job from 1992 focused on public relations, marketing and design.
-In June 1993, Dean launched his own part-time graphic design business.
-Most of this work was artwork for clients of commercial printer Speedex Printing.
+In June 1993, Dean officially launched his own part-time graphic design business.
+Most of this work was artwork for clients of commercial printer in outer metropolitan Melbourne, Speedex Printing.
 They approached Dean after he provided them with artwork for one of his own jobs.

 Voluntary design work was always part of Dean’s contribution.
-His earliest work included redesigning a form for St Vincent’s Hospital.
-This was while he was still a hospital Orderly (1992).
-Another early project was to redesign the brochure for a community services agency.
-Since 1990 he has also assisted candidates and politicians with election marketing.
+His earliest work included redesigning a complex form for St Vincent’s Hospital.
+This was while he was still a hospital Orderly.
+Another early project was to redesign the brochure for a community services agency in Broadmeadows, Victoria.
+Since 1989, he has also assisted many candidates and politicians with election marketing.

 Clever business names unfortunately caused confusion and common misspellings.
-Deaken was too much like Deakin, the popular Australian university name.
-Terrabyte was like terabyte (even though a terabyte of storage was still rare).
-And “Communications” lost its PR meaning: people thought of telecommunications.
+Deaken was too similar to Deakin, well-known as the Australian university named after Sir Alfred Deakin, Australia’s second Prime Minister and the founding father of Australia’s Federation.
+Terrabyte was similar to terabyte (even though at the time, public knowledge of the word terabyte as a unit of storage was still rare).
+And “Communications” lost its PR meaning: people thought of telecommunications (phone calls were sometimes received for enquiries about setting up internet modems!).
 But the Terrabyte name prevailed until the mid-2000s.